vallotlab/ChromSCape/README.md

 ```

-MACS2 and Samtools are installed on the Docker image so this is a way to run the
+MACS2 is installed on the Docker image so this is a way to run the
 peak calling on Windows.

 # Authors